-seekg() is a function in the iostream library (part of the standard library) that allows you to seek to an arbitrary position in a file.
+seekg() is a function in the iostream library that allows you to seek an arbitrary position in a file.
+It is included in the <fstream> header file and is defined for istream class.
 It is used in file handling to sets the position of the next character to be extracted from the input stream from a given file.
-For example :

 istream&seekg(streamoff offset, ios_base::seekdir dir);

 - position: is the new position in the stream buffer.